Random fixed points, systemic risk and resilience of heterogeneous financial network: Various other graphical models

 \section{Various other graphical models}

 In this section we consider some more variants of the graphical model, obtained after modifications of the models discussed in Sections \ref{Graphicalmodel} and \ref{Alternate_graphical_model}.
-These models will be useful for some applications (e.g., \cite{Systemicrisk,anof_ess}).
 All the previous results will be valid after some minor modifications to the proof.